Zhenyu2077/Grade-bot/README.md

-# AutoGrader with Shell and Google tester
+# Auto_Grader with Shell or Google tester